SH3LLco/sh3ll.co/space/community.md

-Join the [Codex Discord](https://discord.gg/fUAnjxCEGF) for thoughtful discourse regarding the cyber world where you can help contribute, provide insight/feedback, suggest topics, and/or gain access to our [[contribute|contributor]] role.
+Join the [Codex Discord](https://discord.gg/fUAnjxCEGF) for thoughtful discourse regarding the cyber world where you can help contribute, provide insight/feedback, suggest topics, and/or gain access to our [[Contribute|contributor]] role.